ConPaaS-team/conpaas/docs/userguide.rst

 Starting the Nutshell
 ---------------------

-The easiest way to start the nutshell is using VirtualBox:
+The easiest way to start the Nutshell is using VirtualBox:

 #.
 If you haven't done this already, create a host-only network on
    VirtualBox.
 To do so from the VirtualBox GUI, go to: